ScratchLang/ScratchLang/README.md

 # Troubleshooting
 ## Variable or List taking a very long time to decompile?
 The variable or list is probably long.
-## Decompiler just stops or is outputting random junk
+## Decompiler is hanging or is outputting random junk
 The decompiler is not complete yet, which means stuff like that will happen.

 # Bugs
 ## V1 Decomp Bugs (This version is no longer being programmed.)
 Loads broadcasts even if there are none.
 (Try decompiling decompilerteset.sb3 which is in the resources folder.)
 ## V2 Decomp Bugs
-Since I copied the broadcast loading script to V2, it's safe to assume that the 1st bug for V1 can still happen in V2.
+C-Blocks can't be in other C-Blocks.
+The program forgets about all C-Blocks except the last one decompiled.

 ![de20ca3a12e96a8b00a2063151b1ad84](https://user-images.githubusercontent.com/78574005/192591165-e642bc95-7625-487d-aeba-c74d8d85eb9d.png)